Bondamunda railway station

-Bondamunda railway station (station code:- BNDM), located in the Indian state of Odisha, serves Bondamunda and Rourkela in Sundergarh district.
+Bondamunda railway station (station code BNDM), located in the Indian state of Odisha, serves Bondamunda and Rourkela in Sundergarh district.

 History

 The Nagpur–Asansol main line of Bengal Nagpur Railway came up in 1891 and the cross-country Howrah–Nagpur–Mumbai line started functioning in 1900.

 After independence of India, this area saw a lot of activity.
 In the 1950s when Rourkela Steel Plant was being constructed, a marshalling yard was set up at Bondamunda to cater to the requirements of bulk transportation.
 New lines were added.
 A 170 km line was constructed to establish a direct link with Ranchi.
 Bondamunda was connected to Barsuan iron ore mines in 1960 and the line was extended to Kiriburu in 1964.
 The marshalling yard is the second largest in India.

-Bondamunda was electrified in the year between 1961–62.
+Bondamunda was electrified between 1961 and 1962.